 Cooperation networks among cities and metropolises in Europe are essential in promoting innovation, forging economic and political alliances and effectively addressing challenges such as climate change.
-While these challenges are similar to those faced by their counterparts worldwide, Europe's distinguishing factor is the influential role of the European Union, which has fostered a culture of collaboration and holds the potential to positively shape metropolises in the region.
+While these challenges are similar to those faced by their counterparts worldwide, Europe's distinguishing factor is the influential role of the European Union, which has fostered a culture of collaboration and metropolises in the region.